European route E30: Itinerary

 The Russian stretch of this road coincides partly with the Asian Highway Network's AH6 (though this latter highway passes through Petropavl, Kazakhstan in its stretch between Chelyabinsk and Omsk, unlike the E 30).
 The E 30 follows the Russian main road M1 Belarus-Moscow, M5 Moscow-Chelyabinsk, and R254 Chelyabinsk-Kurgan.
 It goes along minor roads past Ishim to avoid the Kazakh border towards Omsk.

 E30 in the United Kingdom

-Brexit, the United Kingdom's withdrawal from the European Union is not intended to affect the denomination or development of Euroroutes which cross the United Kingdom.
-This is because the Brexit vote provides no mandate for withdrawing from the UNECE, the international body which coordinates the scheme.
 Throughout the UK, the Euroroute network is largely unsigned.

 The E30 uses primary routes and motorways across the UK and is approximately 355 mi between Felixstowe in East Anglia and Fishguard Harbour, Goodwick, in Wales.

 Felixstowe - London

 On mainland Europe, the E30 terminates at Hoek-van-Holland where a ferry is required to cross the North Sea to Felixstowe, United Kingdom.
 The Port of Felixstowe is a major UK freight port with limited passenger operations present.
 In 2014, Felixstowe handled 28.1 megatonnes of freight, demonstrating the importance of the port within UK import and export sectors, as well as within sectors responsible for the development of UK road infrastructure concerning the E30.

 The route from Felixstowe to London: